The Silkworm: Plot summary

-With the case against Leonora piling up, Strike focuses on Fancourt, whose character in the manuscript is inconsistent with his relationship to Owen.
+With evidence against Leonora mounting, Strike focuses on Fancourt, whose character in the manuscript is inconsistent and seems contrary to his relationship with Owen.
 Several years earlier, after Fancourt's wife Elspeth wrote a novel that was panned by critics, an anonymous parody's release prompted her to kill herself.
 Fancourt accused Owen of authoring the parody and Tassel of enabling him.
-Strike soon deduces Bombyx Mori is a metaphor for someone else's life and Owen was intended to be the antagonist rather than the hero.
-Realising the manuscript was penned by a ghost-writer, he creates a plan to confront the killer.
-He later approaches Fancourt at a party and asks to speak to him in private.
-When Tassel, who is also in attendance, joins them, Strike accuses Tassel of being Owen's killer and the ghost-writer.
+Strike soon deduces Bombyx Mori is a metaphor for someone else's life, its author pretending to be Owen, and he engineers a plan to catch the killer.
+With his half-brother Alexander's help, he approaches Fancourt at a party and asks to speak to him in private.
+When Tassel joins them, Strike reveals that he knows Tassel wrote the fake Bombyx Mori and killed Owen.

-Tassel, a failed author herself, wrote the parody of Elspeth's novel, which Owen used to blackmail her for twenty years.
+Owen had been blackmailing Tassel, a failed author herself, for twenty years over her authorship of the parody of Elspeth's novel.
 When he approached her with the original concept for Bombyx Mori, Tassel concocted an elaborate plan.
-She conspired with Owen to stage his disappearance, rewrote Bombyx Mori, killed Owen and framed Leonora.
-Tassel attempts to flee, only to be caught and arrested, which Strike and Robin planned in advance.
-Sometime later, Leonora is released from prison, Fancourt acknowledges the original Bombyx Mori manuscript's literary value, and Strike tells Robin that he enrolled her in investigative training courses as a Christmas gift.
+She conspired with Owen to stage his disappearance, rewrote Bombyx Mori, killed Owen, and framed Leonora for the murder.
+Tassel attempts to flee, only to be caught in a plan devised by Strike with Robin and Alexander and arrested.

+The following week, Leonora is released from prison, Fancourt acknowledges the original Bombyx Mori manuscript's literary value and plans to write an introduction for its publication, and Strike tells Robin that he has enrolled her in investigative training courses as a Christmas gift.